Wodan58/HET/doc/HET.md

 Walkthrough
 ===========

-The C sources are divided up into 3 files: het.c, memory.c, and rmalloc.c
+The C sources are divided up into 2 files: het.c and gc.c.
-Starting with rmalloc.c, this file checks that all allocated memory gets freed at the end of the program.
-It also captures dubious constructs, such as allocating 0 bytes.
-The file memory.c contains `mark` and `scan`, two functions that allow some of the allocated memory to be garbage collected.

 The file het.c contains the main body of the code.
 It is logically subdivided into several unnamed sections.
 These sections could have been separate files, but because the total number of lines is so small, they are more easily seen